Sport bands for Apple Watch are the new black

 Official or third-party?

-Official Apple Watch bands aren't cheap as the many knockoffs on Amazon and other websites.
+The official best Apple Watch sport bands aren't as affordable as the many knockoffs on Amazon and other websites.
 Does paying more mean getting a better product?
 Not necessarily, but keep in mind that not all third-party bands are created equal.
-Also remember: sometimes, you get what you pay for!
+Also remember: sometimes you get what you pay for!

-With that being said, we have uncovered a number of third-party bands worth considering because of their unique design, price, or other factors.
+With that being said, we have uncovered a number of third-party bands worth considering due to their unique design and price, plus other factors.

 Our favorite Apple Watch band remains the official Sports Band, which is both practical and durable.
 We also adore the official Sport Loop, which is so comfortable you almost forget it's there!
-If you're primarily focused on finding a third-party band that's a little different, take a look at the Greatfine Sport Band, which is offered a various styles.
+If you're primarily focused on finding a third-party band that's a little different, take a look at the Greatfine Sport Band, which is offered in various styles.

 We may earn a commission for purchases using our links.
 Learn more.